 In general, it is hard to hide circumstances.
 You see value-chains and the way things go nowadays.
 You see your friend in the slums having a new place to work again, you see your sister in the States constantly changing her clothes in the same time – to sum up: It is harder to hide running systems from a general basic awareness of the things going on there.

 Explanations like “things have always been that way” are simply out of time.

 And that is where it starts.

-Even though the economic system has such and overlapping and ruling power on this planet, it is still possible to go back to the natural kind of interaction and trade.
+Even though the economic system has a strong and overlapping power on this planet, it is still possible to go back to the natural kind of interaction and trade.

-People ask and offer online.
-We all know those kind of Facebook-groups ‘Free-your-Stuff’ or even Ebay 'Small Announcements' – We still trade with goods.
-Moreover we trade with a gap of valuing a good but still respecting them not trashing them.
-The Internet widened the perspective of everyone - Take Trade as a form of interaction = we talk so much more globally!
+People trade online.
+We all know those kind of Facebook-groups where possessions that are no longer needed are given away for free.
+The same happens on eBay or craigslist– We still trade goods without money.
+Moreover, we trade the gap of cultural value.
+We own a good that has no value to us, but still respecting it, not throwing it out.
+The Internet widened the perspective of everyone - Take trade as a form of interaction - then we talk so much more globally!